Convention of Tauroggen: Background

-According to the Treaty of Paris, Prussia had to support Napoleon's invasion of Russia.
-This resulted in some Prussians leaving their army to avoid serving the French, among them Carl von Clausewitz, who joined Russian service.
+According to the Treaty of Paris, French-occupied Prussia had to support Napoleon's invasion of Russia by lending him an army corps.
+This resulted in some Prussian officers leaving their army to avoid serving the French.
+Among them was Carl von Clausewitz, who then joined the Russian service as a Lieutenant Colonel.
 Between October and December, Yorck received numerous Russian requests to switch sides.
 He forwarded these to Berlin, but received no instructions.

-When Yorck's immediate French superior, Marshal Jacques MacDonald, retreated from the siege of Riga (1812) before the corps of Diebitsch, Yorck found himself isolated and eventually surrounded.
+When Yorck's immediate French superior, Marshal Étienne Macdonald, retreated from the siege of Riga (1812) before Diebitsch's corps, Yorck found himself isolated and eventually surrounded.
 As a soldier his duty was to break through, but as a Prussian patriot his position was more difficult.
-He had to judge whether the moment was favorable for starting a war of liberation; and, whatever might be the enthusiasm of his junior staff-officers, Yorck had no illusions as to the safety of his own head, and negotiated with Clausewitz.
-While negotiations were ongoing at Tauroggen on 26 December, Yorck sent the king's adjutant, Major Wilhelm Henckel von Donnersmarck, back to Berlin via Königsberg, there to inform General Friedrich Wilhelm von Bülow about the impending Russian truce.
-On 29 December, Donnersmarck told Bülow that Yorck had separated his forces from the French and that an agreement with Russia was at hand; the French should be treated as enemies.
-In fact, the French headquarters were at Königsberg.
-The French commander, Joachim Murat, informed Bülow of Yorck's treason on 1 January.
+He had to judge whether the moment was favorable for starting a Prussian war of liberation over the cautious King Frederick William III's objections.
+Whatever might be the enthusiasm of his junior staff-officers, Yorck had no illusions as to the safety of his own head should he miscalculate.
+Clausewitz, in Russian uniform, passed secretly behind French lines and managed to convince Yorck to negotiate with the Russian high command.
+While negotiations were ongoing at Tauragė on 26 December, Yorck sent the king's adjutant, Major Wilhelm Henckel von Donnersmarck, back to Berlin via Königsberg, there to inform General Friedrich Wilhelm von Bülow about the impending Russian truce.
+On 29 December, Donnersmarck told Bülow that Yorck had separated his forces from the French and that an agreement with Russia was at hand.
+Therefore, the French should be treated as enemies.
+In fact, the French headquarters were also at Königsberg and the French commander, Joachim Murat, informed Bülow of Yorck's "treason" on 1 January.
 Later that day a letter arrived by messenger from Yorck himself.